JoaoLucasPerin/Portfolio/README.md

   * Take a look at this extract script, <a href="https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4343361280696907/571989761416862/905146386861623/latest.html">here</a>;
 * With this, I made a simple script, based on this, to convert that dataset to spark and pandas.
   * Take a look at how to save in spark and pandas, extracting from the Databricks cluster, <a href="https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4343361280696907/922802279527012/905146386861623/latest.html">here</a>;
-* Than, I built a full machine learning example, to churn prediction, using <a href="https://docs.databricks.com/aws/en/pyspark/">PySpark on Databricks</a>.
+* Than, I built a full machine learning example, for churn prediction, using <a href="https://docs.databricks.com/aws/en/pyspark/">PySpark on Databricks</a>.
   * Take a look at this classification model in Databricks, <a href="https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4343361280696907/922802279526955/905146386861623/latest.html">here</a>;<br>

 * Remembering, all of that expires in 6 months.
 Then, it expires in september 2025.<br>